leftidev/mnist-cnn-digit-recognition/README.md

 1. **Load Pre-trained Model**: Loads the model from `trained_models/mnist_model.h5`.
 2. **Image Loading**: Scans the `./own_digits/` directory for JPEG images.
-3. **Image Preprocessing**: Inverts colors, resizes images to 28x28 pixels, normalizes pixel values, and reshapes them for model input.
+3. **Image Preprocessing**: Inverts colors, applies Gaussian Blur to reduce noise, applies adaptive thresholding, resizes images to 28x28 pixels, normalizes pixel values, and reshapes them for model input.
 4. **Prediction**: Feeds preprocessed images into the model to predict the digit with the highest probability.
 5. **Display Results**: Shows the original and processed images alongside the predicted digit using Matplotplib.